silkroadnomad/DoichainPlaygroundSvelte/README.md

 ## Bugs
 - [ ] better error messages and notifications
-- [ ] if no or wrong private key, transaction fee cannot be calculated
+- [ ] if no or wrong private key, transaction fee cannot be calculated?
+Could it be partially signed with a public-key instead?
 - [ ] when iterating over utxos, datatable doesn't update reactively (but counters are doing so)
+- [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
+- [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list
+- [x] auto selected mnemonic generates wrong address set - dropdown needs to re-select mnemonic then its corretc
 - [x] when spending an utxo, for some reason it could be re-used (chosen by checkbox) for a new transaction and caused error when sending - re-read utxos
   - [x] counter check with utxos coming live from Electrumx and exlude utxos not in ElectrumX
-- [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
 - [x] ~~sending doiAmount to an address sents the fee instead of doiAmount~~
-- [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list
 - [x] dc1qeefktgyshgm0hackjds55ry2l2936fw2uegw09 doesn't show any transactions or takes very long
 - [x] changing network doesn't result in changing addresses in +page.svelte